 A healthy person would focus more on veggies, and healthy food which is laden with protein, carbohydrates, and fat in equal amounts, that would build up the muscles, and keep the body free from illnesses.
 This also brings into question the topic of fitness.
 A healthy man is always fit.
 Always willing to go the extra mile, and always willing to substitute a junk burger, with a fruit salad.

 A stressed person is always in a hurry, and his meals reflect that.
 He would rather eat burgers or fries, and coke, rather than water, or milk, for the fact.
-He doesn’t have the time to sit and eat a nourishing breakfast, and that could be a serious indicator of stress.
+He doesn’t have the time to sit and eat a nourishing breakfast, and that could be a serious indicator of excessive stress.